Introduction to the math module: pi and sqrt()

 math module documentation

-As noted, the math module has many ready-made functions you can use.
+As noted, the math module has many ready-made functions you can use, including many not covered here.
 For more information, see the math module documentation.

 No generative AI was used in producing this material.
 This was written the old-fashioned way.